-In this section, we describe the extension of UP-LVSM to support camera-controllable rendering in real-world scenarios.
-As noted in Appendix~\ref{app_exp_up}, the ground-truth target view is unavailable in such settings, precluding the use of the Latent \plucker Learner for target pose alignment.
-To overcome this limitation, we fine-tune the model with a pose mapper that projects real-world input camera poses into the learned latent space, thereby enabling explicit camera control, as outlined in Section~\ref{sec_more_discuss} of the main paper.
+\paragraph{Motivation} While {\ourUnposed} employs the Latent \plucker Learner to eliminate pose annotation dependence for improved scalability, the implicit nature of its estimated latent camera poses hinders the explicit control of the rendering view.
+This might restrict its broad applicability.
+In this section, we demonstrate that it is easy to extend UP-LVSM for camera-controllable rendering in real-world scenarios by additionally learning a mapping from the {\ttfamily SE(3)} space to the learned latent space.
 Regarding camera intrinsics, we follow NoPoSplat~\cite{ye2025nopo} in assuming a known set of intrinsics for simplicity, while it is also feasible to extend the Latent \plucker Learner to accommodate learnable intrinsic.